jonathangeovani/first-spring-boot-rest-api/README.md

-# Client API - Spring Boot
+# Client Management API - Spring Boot RESTful API

 ## Overview
 This project is a simple REST API for managing clients, built using Java and Spring Boot.
 It provides basic CRUD operations (Create, Read, Update and Delete).